nau/scalus/README.md

 Check out the [tutorial](Tutorial.md) to get started.

+## Scalus Starter Project

+You can use the [Scalus Starter Project](https://github.com/nau/scalus-starter) to get started with Scalus.
+Clone the repository and follow the instructions in the README.

 ## Full Token Minting/Burning Example

 Here is a full example of a token minting/burning validator that works on both JVM and JavaScript: